theouterspaced/ip-blocklist/README.md

 ~

 Note: This list is provided as-is.
-I provide no assurances or accept any responsibility for any outcomes of its use.
+I provide no assurances or accept any responsibility for any outcomes of its use